Secure Partition Manager

 See the Secure Partition Manager (SPM) subsystem for information about the security attribution configuration that is applied.

 If your application requires a different security attribution configuration, you must update the SPM sample code to reflect this.

-The SPM can provide access to secure services to the application firmware.
+The SPM can provide the application firmware with access to Secure Services.
 See the Secure Partition Manager (SPM) library for information about the available services.
-See the nRF9160: Secure Services for example code for using the secure services.

-Instead of programming SPM and the non-secure application at the same time, you might want to program them individually.
+Instead of programming SPE and NSPE at the same time, you might want to program them individually.

 To do this, disable the automatic building of SPM by setting the option

 prj.conf file of the application.

 If this results in a single-image build, the start address of the application that has CMSE enabled will change.
 The security attribution configuration for the flash will change when SPM is not built as a sub-image.